Overview of the structural unification of quantum mechanics and relativity using the algebra of quantions: Discussions and open problems

 When considering this problem, one should consider axioms that are not mere technical postulates, like for example the definition of Hilbert space, but principles that will separate the Platonic world of abstract mathematics from the real physical world.
 One such postulate is the composability principle discussed above.

-Dimensional analysis of Lie groups is a very powerful tool to prove uniqueness, and two important results were obtained in this way.
-First, in general relativity, if we demand that one needs to support local mathematical structures of infinite complexity (in other words a general ontology), then one necessarily obtains the orthogonal groups \cite{Rau1}.
+Dimensional analysis of Lie groups is a very powerful tool to prove uniqueness, and an important result was obtained in this way.
+In general relativity, if we demand that one needs to support local mathematical structures of infinite complexity (in other words a general ontology), then one necessarily obtains the orthogonal groups \cite{Rau1}.
 For ontology to be possible, orthogonal groups are required.
-Second, if quantum mechanics is defined as a framework of reasoning when hypothesis forms a continuum and the maximum evidence accessible through experiment is not allowed to exceed a finite upper bound, then by dimensional analysis one obtains unitary groups and the Hilbert space \cite{Rau2}.